-Then all you need to do is draw a simple shape or picture.
+To make your nature art frame you first need to draw a simple shape or picture onto the cardboard.
 Your shape or picture should have at least 1- 2 easy to cut out sections that you can then look through.
-We chose to make our frames butterfly and a heart shaped.
+You could draw anything from hearts and triangles to animals, objects and people.

 If you like this you might like to try: